 Proceeding with these installations at this time will enable the City to benefit from existing net metering rules that are in effect until December 31, 2017.
-These upcoming rule changes will reduce and eventually eliminate the current retail rate for net metering such that installations completed before the end of 2017 will receive retail rates until 2047, installations completed from 2018 through 20221 will receive retail rates on pleted after 2022 will receive only wholesale rates for electricity fed back to the power grid.
+These upcoming rule changes will reduce and eventually eliminate the current retail rate for net metering such that installations completed before the end of 2017 will receive retail rates until 2047, installations completed from 2018 through 20221 will receive retail rates until 2032, and installations completed after 2022 will receive only wholesale rates for electricity fed back to the power grid.
 ESG is confident that the installations can be completed before the deadline.